Six Types of Unconscious Bias Caused By Personality – Part OneShare via

-I searched the internet for “unconscious bias and personality”, and this Forbes article is the best I could find.
+I searched the internet for “types of unconscious bias and personality”, and this Forbes article is the best I could find.

 Personality influences how people perceive the world, natural character strengths, how they are motivated, how they prefer to communicate, even how they can become prejudicial in distress.
 By its very nature, personality causes unconscious bias.
 It influences how systems and structures evolve to favor certain types over others, and keeps us from including types who are different from us.
 Why has there not been more attention paid to this?